 La bomba refers to a type of Spanish croquette made with mashed potato and meat.
 It can be found throughout Spain but it’s largely associated with Barcelona where it was invented.

 La bomba was created in the mid-1950s by La Cova Fumada.
-It’s an iconic tapas bar in the former fishing neighborhood of La Barceloneta.
+It’s an iconic Spanish tapas bar in the former fishing neighborhood of La Barceloneta.
 Meaning “the bomb” in Spanish, la bomba got its name from a customer who exclaimed – “Wow!
 This is a bomb!” – after tasting the spicy sauce on top.

 La bomba is filled with beef and/or pork and topped with aioli and this legendary sauce.
 At La Cova Fumada, you can have the sauce either spicy or very spicy.

-La bomba is available at many tapas bars throughout Barcelona but you may want to have it at La Cova Fumada where it was invented.
+La bomba is available at many Spanish tapas bars throughout Barcelona but you may want to have it at La Cova Fumada where it was invented.

 21. Pinchos Morunos

 Pinchos morunos or pinchitos are kebab-like skewers of meat.
-They’re a Spanish dish of Moorish origin and typically made with pork or chicken.
+They’re a traditional Spanish dish of Moorish origin and typically made with pork or chicken.

 To prepare, small cubes of lean diced pork or chicken are marinated in olive oil and a spice blend known as ras el hanout.
-Recipes vary but this spice blend can be made with up to twenty different spices like cumin, oregano, thyme, coriander, turmeric, paprika, nutmeg, and cinnamon.
+Recipes vary but this spice blend can be made with up to forty different spices like cumin, oregano, thyme, coriander, turmeric, paprika, nutmeg, and cinnamon.